skienzmatishun/rippreport/content/p/fourth-of-july/index.md

 ---
-title: "Fourth of July"
+title: Fourth of July
 date: 2017-06-30
-thumbnail: "img/4thofjuly.jpg"
+thumbnail: img/4thofjuly.jpg
 categories:
 - holiday
 authors:
 - ripp-report
+alttags: "Bald eagle taking flight near fireworks, symbolizing American independence and prompting questions about local governance"
 ---
 The Fourth of July is America's premier holiday.
 Reflect with friends and family on our country's great history and our unforgettable march toward independence as a nation.

 Be proud you are an American.